-Yet, you can have this kind of friendship with God and Christ.
-Recall Christ’s words to his disciples: “Greater love has no man than this, that a man lay down his life for his friends.
+Yet you can have this kind of friendship with God and Christ.
+Recall Christ’s words to His disciples: “Greater love has no man than this, that a man lay down his life for his friends.
 You are My friends, if you do whatsoever I command you.
-Henceforth I call you not servants; for the servant knows not what his lord does: but I have called you friends; for all things that I have heard of my Father I have made known unto you” (John 15:13-15).
+Henceforth I call you not servants; for the servant knows not what his lord does: but I have called you friends; for all things that I have heard of My Father I have made known unto you” (John 15:13-15).

 The record of David and Jonathan’s friendship has been preserved in the Bible for our benefit.
-It pictures the close relationship between God the Father and Jesus Christ. they desire that same close, personal relationship with every human being.
+It pictures the close relationship between God the Father and Jesus Christ.
+They desire that same close, personal relationship with every human being.
 Jonathan and David’s friendship is a lasting legacy.

 When David sees Jonathan come up in the resurrection, it will be just like the last day they saw each other, and they will continue to enjoy a friendship that will last for eternity.